Tatis Jr., Myers hit home runs as Padres beat Giants 5-3

 The scoreboard didn’t work all night, just a black screen over center field.

-San Francisco manager Gabe Kapler and players knelt again for the national anthem after a pregame message about the Black Lives Matter movement.
+Kapler and some players again knelt again for the national anthem after a pregame message about the Black Lives Matter movement.

 A moment of silence was held to remember civil rights leaders John Lewis and C.T.
 Vivian as well as members of the Giants organization and victims of the coronavirus pandemic.